Canon 70D vs Panasonic GX8

-The Canon EOS 70D and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were announced, respectively, in July 2013 and July 2015.
+The Canon EOS 70D and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were revealed to the public, respectively, in July 2013 and July 2015.
 The 70D is a DSLR, while the GX8 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (70D) and a Four Thirds (GX8) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 70D vs Panasonic GX8